leBluem/ac_tools_cmd/README.md

 ### acd_file
  - unpack 'data.acd' file -or- pack 'data' folder
+ - needs either path to a 'data.acd' file or a car-folder (!not 'data' folder)
  - makes backup of existing files if needed

 ### kn52fbx